 What’s next Link to heading

 This is the first post in what I’m calling “SOLID in FP,” revisiting each principle through a functional lens.
-Some principles (like SRP) become almost trivial.
+Some principles (like SRP) turn out to be more nuanced than I expected.
 Others (like Liskov Substitution, which was all about inheritance, a thing Elm doesn’t even have) get really interesting when you reframe them.

 I have no idea if I’ll manage to make all five compelling.
 But I just might.